VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Robert Wadlow is the tallest man recorded in history.
-He grew to be eight feet and eleven inches and weighed 490 pounds when he died**
+- ⚡ Daily fun fact: **More people die from eating sharks then from being eaten by them.
+This is due to a poison in shark meat**

 <h3 align="left">Connect with me:</h3>
 <p align="left">